programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 renv::install("quanteda.textmodels@0.9.6")
 ```

-You should double check the package versions and install specific versions using `renv::install` as illustrated above with the `quanteda.textmodels​ package`.
+As a best practice, you should note which package versions you use when creating your code and install those versions with `renv::install` as illustrated above with the `quanteda.textmodels`​ package.

 To install the necessary packages in R, run the following code: